In baseball, you don’t know nothing.

 Dandy’s story has already reached a global audience.
 ESPN’s newsmagazine show E:60 devoted its first-ever episode to “The Forgotten Yankee,” which debuted in 2018 and went on to become a viral sensation.
 A feature segment later aired on PIX11.
 Mascot Links will take you to a page of videos, articles, and additional information about Dandy.

-Lastly, if you’d like to purchase a copy of The Invisible Yankee for yourself or a Yankee fan, please click the link below to be taken to my publisher’s website, where you can reserve a copy of the book.
+Lastly, if you’d like to purchase a copy of The Invisible Yankee for yourself or a Yankee fan, please click the link below.
+The price of the book is $24.99 plus shipping and any applicable tax.
 Thank you for your interest in this long-overlooked piece of Yankees history!